 Fields are the components that provide structure for a table.
-In fact, you can't have a table without fields.
+You can't have a table without fields.
 For instance, you can create an empty table that has fields defined but no rows (records).

-In databases, fields are also used to maintain relationships between tables.
-This is done by having matching fields in two or more tables.
-For example, if you stored a table called toy_store in a database and you also stored a staff table to track the employees in each store, you would create a common field between the two tables that would be populated with, for instance, a store ID.
+In databases, fields are used to maintain relationships between tables.
+This is done by creating matching fields in two or more tables.
+For example, if you stored a table named toy_store in a database and you also stored a staff table to track the employees in each store, you would create a common field between the two tables that would be populated with, for instance, a store identifier.
 The store ID value for a specific toy store would be the same in both tables.

 Certain fields are also used to maintain relationships between tables and their attribute indexes.

 Fields in a table store the same category of data in the same data type.
-For example, if you have a NAME field in a table of customers, the entries for this field are all customer names and are stored as text.
-You wouldn't mix the entries—you wouldn't put a customer name in this field for one record and a product name in this same field for another record.
+For example, if you have a name field in a table of customers, the entries for this field are all customer names and are stored as text.
+You wouldn't mix the entries, that is, you wouldn't put a customer name in this field for one record and a product name in the same field for another record.

-When you create a table or add fields to an existing table, you define what data type is used to store the data in each field.
+When you create a table or add fields to an existing table, you define the data type used to store the data in each field.
 In some cases, you also specify the length of the field.

-You might also consider using set phrases to indicate the type of column.
-For example, if you create a separate unique ID on a table that you will use for indexing purposes, you might name the field ID_UK—the UK indicating this is a unique key.
+You can also use set phrases to indicate the type of column.
+For example, if you create a separate unique ID on a table that you will use for indexing purposes, you might name the field ID_UK, with UK indicating this is a unique key.

 Field names in the same table must be unique; for instance, you can't have two columns with the name ObjectID.
-Field names must also start with a letter and not contain spaces or reserved words.
-Field names are limited to 64 characters for both file and personal geodatabases, 31 characters in SQL Server and SQLExpress, 30 characters in Oracle and DB2; dBASE is limited to 10 characters.
+Field names must also start with a letter and cannot contain spaces or reserved words.
+See File geodatabase size and name limits or Database data and ArcGIS for more information about database specific limitations.

-Certain field names appear in ArcGIS with their fully qualified names for tables stored within an enterprise geodatabase.
+Certain field names appear in ArcGIS with their fully qualified names for tables stored in an enterprise geodatabase.
 For example, if you create or import a polygon feature class that contains a field named Area, the database, schema, and table name are appended to it.
 This is the name you see in the attribute table of the feature class.
-That means for a polygon feature class named archsites, stored in the prof schema of the museum database, the Area field would look like this:
+That means for a polygon feature class named archsites, stored in the prof schema of the museum database, the Area field would be MUSEUM.PROF.ARCHSITES.AREA.

-The following list contains all the field names that are fully qualified within an enterprise geodatabase:
+The following list contains all the field names that are fully qualified in an enterprise geodatabase: